Did you know that up to 78% of people experience muscle spasms after spinal cord injury?

 It provides temporary spasticity relief (3-6 months) but does not address the underlying problem that is causing the muscle to contract.

-Surgery should only be considered if all other interventions prove ineffective.
+Surgery should only be considered if all other interventions prove to be ineffective.

-Some individuals get an intrathecal baclofen pump implanted, which allows for more consistent baclofen delivery.
+Some individuals get an intrathecal baclofen pump implanted, which allows for a consistent delivery of Baclofen into the spinal column.
+Baclofen is a commonly-prescribed medication for spasticity.

 Because it is directly administered to the spinal fluid, a smaller dose is needed, which reduces the risk of experiencing side effects like nausea, headache, and sedation.